The average life insurance cost in the UK varies depending…

-If your condition is more severe (anything over 177/106 mmHg) you may be referred to a specialist insurer or may even be declined.
+If your condition is more severe (anything over 177/106 mmHg) you may be referred to a specialist insurer (such as The Exeter) or may even be declined.

-At Reassured our specialist impaired risk team have found cover for 45% of applicants declined elsewhere.
+At Reassured our specialist impaired life insurance team have found cover for 45% of applicants declined elsewhere.

 Below you'll find a list of the different life insurance policies and how high blood pressure is likely to affect them.